The application for the Summer 2024 Cohort is Open!

 You may be invited for an interview that will take place via video call with two or more EdD faculty.
 This will be arranged by the department after submission of your application materials.

-Currently, all active duty military member must have permission/approval from an Education Services Officer (ESO), Military Counselor, or the Military Service prior to applying.
+- Currently, all active-duty military members must have permission/approval from an Education Services Officer (ESO), Military Counselor, or the Military Service prior to applying.

-For more information on how to begin your graduate school application process, please visit the How to Get Started page.
+- For more information on how to apply for the GI Bill and related benefits, please visit the U.S. Department of Veteran Affairs How to Apply page.

 Call or Text (509) 313-4325 or (866) 380-5323